KelvinTegelaar/CIPP/docs/user/gettingstarted/prerequisites/index.md

 slug: /gettingstarted/prerequisites
 ---

-To get started make sure you have the following information ready;
+To get started you must follow or have the following ready.
+Click on the links for instructions on how to perform some of these tasks.

 - A [fork](https://docs.github.com/en/get-started/quickstart/fork-a-repo) of [the CIPP GitHub](https://github.com/KelvinTegelaar/CIPP) repository.
 - A [fork](https://docs.github.com/en/get-started/quickstart/fork-a-repo) of [the CIPP API GitHub](https://github.com/KelvinTegelaar/CIPP-API) repository.